-New Parents Can Expect A Good Night’s Sleep Only Six Years From Now
+New Parents Can Expect A Good Night’s Sleep Six Years From Now

 Parents who think they can catch up on sleep are dreaming.
-The reality is more of a nightmare.
+Reality is more of a nightmare.

 “We didn’t expect to find that, but we believe that there are certainly many changes in the responsibilities you have,” study coauthor Sakari Lemola, a psychology professor at the University of Warwick, told The Guardian.